As frustration with Bolton mounted, Trump reached out to ex-adviser McMaster

 WASHINGTON — As President Donald Trump began losing confidence in national security adviser John Bolton, whom he fired on Tuesday, he reached out to the man he had fired to give Bolton the job: retired Lt.
 Gen. H.R.
 McMaster.

 Trump's contacts with McMaster perhaps presaged his decision Tuesday to unceremoniously fire Bolton.
-They also marked a significant a remarkable shift for the president that is emblematic of how much Bolton fell out of favor since Trump welcomed him into the White House 17 months ago.
-At that time, Trump was barely speaking to McMaster and regularly did derogatory impressions of him in his absence, according to multiple current and former White House officials.
+They also were a remarkable shift for the president that is emblematic of how much Bolton fell out of favor since Trump welcomed him into the White House 17 months ago.
+At that time, Trump was barely speaking to McMaster and regularly did derogatory impressions of him in his absence, according to current and former White House officials.

-Like Bolton, McMaster’s firing also transpired hastily and was announced publicly by the president on Twitter.
-Bolton later said he resigned, and was not fired.
+Like Bolton, McMaster’s firing was also hasty and announced publicly by the president on Twitter.
+Bolton later said he had resigned and was not fired.
 Trump's patience for Bolton ultimately wore thin; aides say Trump was close to firing Bolton earlier this year, even putting his name on a list of officials he'd like to get rid of before the end of the year, after which such moves might have a negative effect on his re-election campaign, officials said.

+Trump reached out to McMaster for advice amid frustration with BoltonSept.
+10, 201902:43

 Trump's first national security adviser, retired Lt.
-Gen. Michael Flynn, was in a Virginia courtroom Tuesday for a hearing ahead of sentencing in December.
-Flynn was convicted of lying to the FBI regarding contacts with the Russian ambassador.
+Gen. Michael Flynn, was in a Virginia courtroom Tuesday for a hearing ahead of his sentencing in December.
+Flynn pleaded guilty in December 2017 to a charge of lying to the FBI about his conversations with the Russian ambassador.

 In late May or early June, Bolton was told by a White House official that he should steer clear of the president, keep a low profile and let him cool off amid tensions between the two over policy, according to three people familiar with the conversation.
 The official suggested Bolton travel more or otherwise find matters to focus on that would keep him away from Trump.